DobirceanuMihai/shoe-cleaning-business-system/README.md

 # Shoe Cleaning Business System

 ## Description

 The Shoe Cleaning Business System is a web application designed to streamline client management for shoe cleaning businesses operating in multiple cities.
+It uses Supabase to handle data and authentication.

 ## Preview